Skip to main content

 What Makes a Wellness Program Legally Voluntary?

 Federal laws provide a framework to prevent this type of biological coercion, even if they do not articulate it in endocrine terms.
-The ADA and GINA establish specific rules to ensure that participation in a that includes medical questions or exams is truly voluntary.
+The ADA and GINA establish specific rules to ensure that participation in a wellness program that includes medical questions or exams is truly voluntary.

 An incentive, which can be a reward or a penalty, is generally limited to 30% of the total cost of self-only health coverage.
 The intention of this cap is to keep the financial pressure from becoming so overwhelming that it negates free choice.
 The Equal Employment Opportunity Commission (EEOC) has historically held that incentives that are too high may be considered coercive, transforming a supposed choice into a mandate.